AbiruzzamanMolla/prayer-timer-bangladesh/README.md

   - Command: `prayer-timer-bangladesh.showHadith`
   - Show a random Hadith.

+- **Clean Prayer Timer from Memory**:
+  - Command: `prayer-timer-bangladesh.resetPrayerTimes`
+  - Description: Clears the stored prayer times and location information from memory and resets the timer.

 ### Configuration

 You can configure the extension by editing your `settings.json` file in VS Code.
 Available settings: